Early Alzheimer's Gene Is A Curse For Families, A Gift For Science

 In 2000, Ringman traveled to Mexico and met with both Rodriguez and a geneticist, Maria Elisa Alonso.
 Alonso told him that another family there had tested positive for the A431E mutation.
 Now, there were three, all of Mexican heritage.

 Ringman collected DNA samples of members of seven more families who were being treated in Mexico.
-Test results not only confirmed members of each family had A431E, they indicated the patients all shared the same chunk of DNA.
+Test results not only confirmed members of each family had A431E — they also indicated the patients all shared the same chunk of DNA.
 That's when he knew.
 They were all related, distant cousins who had never met.

-In 2006, the Mexican geneticist, Alonso, published a report in Neurogenetics, describing nine families who didn't know they were related but all shared the A431E mutation.
+In 2006, the Mexican geneticist, Alonso, published a report in Neurogenetics, describing nine families who didn't know they were related but who all shared the A431E mutation.
 She concluded that the disease likely started with one ancestor in Jalisco.
 Ringman published a response describing 15 additional families with the same mutation.

 The findings meant that Ringman's patients owed their suffering to an unidentified individual who likely lived in Jalisco perhaps hundreds of years ago.
 Somehow, as his or her DNA copied itself during cell division, a fatal mistake occurred.
 And now, in places like La Habra and Colton, Calif., whole families were coping with the awful results.